Setting Up Your Travel Agency’s Financials

 - Find the Best Credit Card Rewards for Your Agency

+Okay.
+Back to the task at hand.
 Now we’ve got to keep track of all the money coming in and out of that darn bank account we set up and the credit card we applied for!
-Doh, what were we thinking setting those up? :)
+Doh, what were we thinking about setting those up? 🙂

 Now, if you have extra cash burning a hole in your pocket, you can always purchase some bookkeeping software to make life a little easier (and prettier).
 Some of these are affiliate links, which means I make a little bit of moola when you buy something.
-Your purchase not only helps your business, but helps support Rigel's marrow bone obsession. :)
+Your purchase not only helps your business but helps supports Rigel's marrowbone obsession. 🙂

 Without further ado, here are the main players most travel agents use for bookkeeping software:

-QuickBooks: Available in either the desktop (QuickBooks Pro) or online version (QBO).
-This is the one I use and recommend.
-Use QBO and you'll never go back to the desktop version!
+2. QuickBooks: Available in either the desktop (QuickBooks Pro) or online version (QBO).
+I use QBO and have been happy with the features, functionality.
+The support can take forever, though!

-Shoeboxed: Send your receipts in one big envelope and magic bookkeeping elf organizes it all!
+3. Shoeboxed: Send your receipts in one big envelope and the magic bookkeeping elf organizes it all!
 Integrates with Quickbooks.

 - Price: 30-day free trial.
 Starts at $15/mo